|

 Artist as a Young Man.
 While Joyce develops the character of the young

+student, most of the novel is focused on Bloom.
 The first three episodes constitute Part I and centre on

 Stephen Dedalus.
 Stephen is shown living in an old tower above Dublin as the